mo-azfar/OTRS-Znuny-Virus-Total-API/README.md

 # OTRS-Znuny-Virus-Total-API
- collection of generic agent modules files to interact with VirusTotal api
+- collection of generic agent modules files to interact with VirusTotal api
+- execute predefined webservice.
+- all the sent data payload (Mapping for outgoing request data), endpoint, authentication handle by the defined webservice itself.
+- why use this method? the response json return invalid xml attributes when converting.
+- can be tackle by pre-filter regex, but to avoid future unknown invalid attribute, use this module.
+- also allow more data mapping due complicated hash / array response data

  1. Upload webservices file (VirusTotal.yml) to znuny/otrs.
  2. Update your VirusTotal api key at Webservice (VirusTotal) > Znuny as requester > Network transport > HTTP::REST > Header